molecula/documentation/quick-start-guide/_posts/2022-01-31-community.md

 ```
 featurebase server -c /etc/featurebase.conf &
 ```
+>**Note:** You may see a warning message similar to `“featurebase” can’t be opened because Apple cannot check it for malicious software.` If so, you need to navigate to "Security & Privacy" -> "General" settings to allow featurebase to be opened and run.

 This concludes the deployment of FeatureBase on MacOS.
 Continue with [Restore 1 Billion Records](#restore-1b-records-of-demo-data-from-s3) to load data into your FeatureBase deployment.